 29. Explore the Gifu City Science Museum

-The Gifu City Science Museum features interactive exhibits on physics, biology, and space, making science fun and accessible for all ages.
-The museum includes a planetarium with regular shows exploring the universe.
-It’s an educational and entertaining destination for families.
-The hands-on approach encourages curiosity and learning in a creative environment.
+The Gifu City Science Museum is an interactive museum that makes science fun and accessible for all ages.
+Exhibits cover a wide range of topics, including physics, biology, and space exploration.
+The museum also has a planetarium that regularly hosts shows about the universe, providing an out-of-this-world experience.
+It’s a great destination for families, as the hands-on approach encourages curiosity and discovery in a playful environment.

 30. Relax at Hana Festa Memorial Park

-Hana Festa Memorial Park is a vast floral park featuring thousands of flower species, including a remarkable collection of roses.
-The park is beautifully landscaped, with themed gardens, greenhouses, and walking trails.
-It hosts flower shows and gardening workshops.
-It’s a paradise for flower enthusiasts and a colorful retreat for visitors seeking tranquility.
+Hana Festa Memorial Park is a sprawling floral wonderland, home to thousands of flower species, including a world-class collection of roses.
+The park is divided into themed gardens, such as English gardens and Japanese landscapes, offering a peaceful retreat filled with vibrant colors and fragrant blooms.
+The park also hosts gardening workshops and flower shows throughout the year.
+It’s a haven for flower lovers and anyone looking for a tranquil escape.

 31. Discover the Iwamura Castle Ruins